koenrane/KR-new-site/content/i-found-greater-than-800-orthogonal-write-code-steering.md

 ![A diagram of the algorithm](https://assets.turntrout.com/static/images/posts/aivn3ef3d4qq14imhmbs.avif)

-And it turns out that this algorithm works and we can find steering vectors that are orthogonal (and have ~0 cosine similarity) while having very similar effects.
+And it turns out that this algorithm works and we can find steering vectors that are orthogonal (and have ~0 cosine similarity) while having similar effects.

 # Results